FlorisHendriks/auto-start-stop-eduVPN/README.md

 ## Monitoring events
 We can replicate this feature on Windows by monitoring events from event viewer.
 We can for example create a service that monitors for event id 10000.
 Event id 10000 is logged whenever you connect to a network.
 If the network SSID matches a predefined list it will start the VPN.
 It is more difficult to use this for DNS queries and applications as those are not logged by default, [you need to edit group policy for that](https://superuser.com/questions/1052541/how-can-i-get-a-history-of-running-processes).
-In the figure below we made a custom XML file that triggers eduvpn.exe whenever signal is started.
+As an example, in the figure below we made a custom XML file that triggers eduvpn.exe whenever Signal is started.

 ![image](https://user-images.githubusercontent.com/47246332/190123129-0973b4e0-3a0b-4cc9-97d6-3fe18d918235.png)